Image Image

 Why Choose Combs Waterkotte for DUI Defense in Mascoutah, IL

 When you’re facing DUI charges in Mascoutah, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
-Here’s why drivers throughout Mascoutah, IL trust Combs Waterkotte to defend them in DUI cases.
+This is why drivers across Mascoutah, IL choose Combs Waterkotte to protect them in DUI cases.

 Extensive DUI Defense Experience

-Our attorneys bring over 50 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Mascoutah, IL.
-We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.
+Our attorneys bring over 60 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Mascoutah, IL.
+We understand how DUI cases are handled in local courts and know what it takes to get the best possible result for you.

 Available When You Need Us